apache/james-project/src/site/markdown/server/install/guice-cassandra-rabbitmq-s3.md

 ### Building the artifacts

-An usual compilation using maven will produce two artifacts into server/container/guice/cassandra-rabbitmq-guice/target directory:
+An usual compilation using maven will produce two artifacts into server/apps/distributed-app/target directory:

- * james-server-cassandra-rabbitmq-guice.jar
+ * james-server-distributed-app.jar
- * james-server-cassandra-rabbitmq-guice.lib
+ * james-server-distributed-app.lib

 You can for example run in the base of [this git repository](https://github.com/apache/james-project):